Welcome to the NEET community!

-A student-focused endeavor, NEET is based on four principles:
+A scholar-focused endeavor, NEET is based on four principles:

 Simply put, new machines and systems are things that engineers build— including mechanical, molecular, biological, informational, and energetic constructs.
 These are the things that our graduating students will build during their careers after they leave MIT.